cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 ##### The Wachter Brothers
 - They're just as jovial as the [[Vistani]] at [[Tser Pool Encampment (G)|Tser Pool]]
+- They love to drink and party and cause mischief
+	- players shouldn't suspect anything bad about them
+- They don't know about their mother's cult
+- They have strong opinions about [[Vargas Vallakovich|The Burgomaster]]'s family
+	-

 #### Well (N2a)
 A 3-foot-high stone rim surrounds the mouth of this 40-foot-deep, moss-lined well.
 The inn draws fresh water from this well.